pingcap/docs/tidb-cloud/secure-connections-to-serverless-tier-clusters.md

 <div label="Node.js">

-We recommend using [mysql2](https://www.npmjs.com/package/mysql2) to connect with TiDB Serverless Tier clusters in Node.js.
-Node.js use system CA root certificates by default, so we don't need to configure certificates anymore.
+It is recommended to use [mysql2](https://www.npmjs.com/package/mysql2) to connect with TiDB Serverless Tier clusters in Node.js.
+Node.js use system CA root certificates by default, so you do not need to configure certificates anymore.

 - Set `ssl: {"rejectUnauthorized": true}` to validate TiDB Serverless Tier's hostname.